Christine Darby // Published: June 2021 // Updated: November 2024

 Keep in mind, sometimes even the support team’s manual prompt does not work.
 For example, we’ve seen a domain change not build a new sitemap, and days later after requesting manual regenerations, the sitemap still referenced the old domain.
 In this case, try adding a new page to kick off the sitemap process, then remove the page.

 Why?
 Squarespace added unnecessary demo copy that is hidden from view.
-They opted not to reverse or fix the issue, but if desired you can scan your sitemap to find impacted images, remove the demo text, then ask SS for a sitemap regen.
+They opted not to reverse or fix the issue.
+If desired you can scan your sitemap to find impacted images, remove the demo text, then ask SS for a sitemap regen.

-Update: Google used to recommend using these tags—thousands of sites repeating the same meaningless caption is not what they had in mind.
-But in 2022, Google officially deprecated these image tags.
-As of Q2 2024 Squarespace still includes the tags in sitemaps versus cleaning up the clutter, but it has no impact.
+Update: Google used to recommend using these tags, but in 2022 Google officially deprecated these image tags.
+As of Q4 2024 Squarespace still includes the tags in sitemaps—versus cleaning up the clutter—but this will not impact your site.

 Below, you can see the boilerplate text in Squarespace’s own sitemap: